Getting yourself healthy before surgeryPreoperative care - getting healthy

-Even if you have seen many doctors, you are likely to know more about your symptoms and health history than anyone else.
-Your doctors and nurses will depend on youto tell them things they need to know.
+Even if you have been to many doctors, you know more about your symptoms and health history than anyone else.
+Your health care providers depend on you to tell them things they need to know.

-- Reactions or allergies you have had to medicines, foods (such as shellfish), tapes, iodine, or latex
+- Any reactions or allergies you have had to medicines, foods, skin tapes, iodine, or latex

 - Your use of alcohol (drinking more than 1 or 2 drinks a day)

-- History of blood clots or bleeding problems
+- Blood clots or bleeding problems you have had

 - Recent dental problems, such as infections or dental surgery

-Before your surgery, you will need to have a history and physical exam done.
+Before your surgery, you will need to have a physical exam.

 - This may be done by your surgeon or your primary care doctor.

 - Try to have this checkup at least 2 or 3 weeks before your surgery.
-That way, your doctors can take care of any medical problems you might have.
+That way, your doctors can take care of any medical problems you might have well before your surgery.

-Some hospitals will also have you visit with a nurse at the hospital before surgery.
+Some hospitals will also have you visit with an anesthesia provider at the hospital before surgery.

 - You will be asked many questions about your medical history.

-- You may also have a chest x-ray, some lab tests, or an EKG during this visit.
+- You may also have a chest x-ray, lab tests, or an electrocardiogram (ECG) during this visit.

-- Tell your doctors and nurses about any vitamins, supplements, minerals, or natural medicines you are taking,and any alternative treatments you have had.
+Also tell your providers about any vitamins, supplements, minerals, or natural medicines you are taking.

-Two weeks before surgery you mayneed to stop taking medicines that make it harder for your blood to clot.
-These include aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.
+Two weeks before surgery, you may need to stop taking medicines that make put you at risk of bleeding during surgery.
+Medicines includes aspirin, ibuprofen (Advil, Motrin), naproxen (Naprosyn, Aleve), and other drugs.

 Manage Your Medical Problems

-If you have diabetes, heart disease, or other medical problems, your surgeon will have you see the doctor who treats your for these problems.
-Your risk of problems after surgery will be lower if you have diabetes and other medical conditions under control before surgery.
+If you have diabetes, heart disease, or other medical problems, your surgeon will have you see the doctors who treat you for these problems.
+Your risk for problems after surgery will be lower if your diabetes and other medical conditions are under control before surgery.

-Tell all of your health care providers that you are having surgery.
+Tell all your providers that you are having surgery.
 They may suggest a change in your medicines before your operation.